Mohammadpur, Dhaka

 Honey locust trees are fast-growing, reaching a height of 50 to 80 feet within 10 to 20 years.
 They are tolerant of a wide range of soils and sites, although they prefer deep, rich loams.
 Honey locusts will also grow on compacted or disturbed soils.

 The timber is hard and strong with a close, even grain.
-It seasons quickly with little degrade, making it an excellent choice for furniture, flooring and other uses where a tight knotty grain is not desired.
+It seasons quickly with little degradation, making it an excellent choice for furniture, flooring, and other uses where a tight knotty grain is not desired.

 How Long Does It Take to Season Locust Firewood?